rweigel/phys260/index.md

 Associated with each of the activities is a list of background material.
 I often select an animation that demonstrates the concept associated with the problems and play it in the five minutes before class starts.
 The activities typically do not cover concepts because they are covered in the lectures.
 The problems primarily involve basic calculations required to solve homework problems.
 I generally explain the concepts and ask questions about them while the students solve problems or when I go over a solution.

 These activities were written in collaboration with Jessica Rosenberg over four semesters.
 The tutorials were revised from semester to semester based on observations made while using them.
-Robb Oerter, Gunnar Schwertfeger, Patrick Vora, and Michael Reefe have contributed edits, video solutions, or links to resources.
+Robb Oerter, Gunnar Schwertfeger, Patrick Vora, Joe Weingartner, and Michael Reefe have contributed edits, video solutions, or links to resources.

 The length of the activities is such that 1--4 students out of 30 will finish.

 The problems on these activities are generally basic and straightforward.
 The problems chosen and their difficulty are based on observations when helping students solve activity and homework problems.
-(Initial drafts of these activities were medium-difficulty homework-level problems and were revised when we understood which mathematical concepts they needed to master in order to understand how to approach the homework problems.
+(Initial drafts of these activities were medium-difficulty homework-level problems and were revised when we understood which mathematical concepts they needed to master in order to understand how to approach the homework problems.)

 %**Motivation**